Kariuki11/Deep-JavaScript-Understanding/Node Js Deep Understanding/interviewprep1.md

-# 2. What are some common applications of Node?
+# 2. WHAT ARE SOME COMMON APPLCATION IN NODE?

    Node.js is very versatile, and its **event-driven, non-blocking I/O** makes it a great fit for building fast, scalable network applications.